MarkColeMukisa/markcole-portfolio/README.md

 ---

-**Built with ❤️ for the design community**
+**Built with ❤️ by Mark Cole Mukisa**

-*Portfolio showcasing modern UX design work with sophisticated interactive features and glassmorphism effects.*
+*Portfolio showcasing modern full-stack development work with sophisticated interactive features and glassmorphism effects.*